chalvorson/planner-calendar/README.md

 - `-o OUTPUT`, `--output OUTPUT`: Specifies the name for the generated HTML file.
   (Default: `planner_calendar.html`)
 - `-y YEAR`, `--year YEAR`: Forces the calendar to be generated for a specific `YEAR` (e.g., `2024`).
 If omitted, the script uses the year of the earliest task start date found in the file.
+- `--month MONTH`: Generates a calendar for a specific month (e.g., `1` for January, `2` for February, etc.).
+If omitted, the script generates a full year calendar.
 - `--no-wrap-text`: Prevents task names from wrapping to the next line if they exceed the available space.
 - `--color-saturation SATURATION`: Sets the saturation level for generated task colors (a float between 0.0 and 1.0).
 Higher values mean more intense colors.
   (Default: `0.7`)